-WLCA started life in 1994, by local residents, in response to plans to demolish the Perry Common estate.
-From then on, we have tirelessly helped the local community; through the demolition of the old estate and the rebuilding of the new – keeping the local community at the centre of this process and ensuring local people influence important decisions.
+WLCA started life in 1994, established by local residents, in response to plans to demolish the Perry Common estate.
+From then on, we have tirelessly helped the local community – through the demolition of the old estate and the rebuilding of the new – keeping the local community at the centre of this process and ensuring local people influence important decisions.

-Along this journey, we have built 187 properties, that we rent directly and run the much improved and extended Perry Common Community Hall.
-This is a focal point for the local community, being busy throughout the week with different clubs and events.
+Along this journey, we have built 187 properties that we rent out directly, and run the much improved and extended Perry Common Community Hall.
+This is a focal point for the local community, with different clubs and events being held throughout the week.
 It’s also a great venue to hire out for your meetings and parties!